Who should read Atomic Habits Summary? And why?

 In reality, you’ll need the determination to add a habit to your routine deliberately.
 The author has talked about this in the book, though.

-I believe that if you apply what the author says, then you'll definitely achieve remarkable results.
+I believe that if you apply what the author says, you’ll achieve remarkable results.

 Because all the information that the author has shared is based on principles and human behavior, which hardly change.